dotchen/LearningByCheating/README.md

 ### Benchmarking models
 1. Start a CARLA server instance `./Carla.sh -fps=10 -benchmark -world-port=[PORT NUM]`
 2. Run `python benchmark_agent.py --suite=[SUITE NAME] --port=[PORT NUM] --model_path=[MODEL PATH]`.
-This will create a `summary.csv` in your `/benchmark` and benchmarking videos in `/benchmark/[SUITE NAME]`.
+This will create a `summary.csv` in `/benchmark` and benchmarking videos in `/benchmark/[SUITE NAME]`.
-3. Once benchmarking is done, use `python view_benchmark_results.py [MODEL_PATH]/benchmark/[MODEL NAME]` to print a results table like the one shown below.
+3. Once benchmarking is done, use `python view_benchmark_results.py [MODEL_PATH]/benchmark/[MODEL NAME]` to print a results table like the ones shown below.

 ####
 Note that CARLA is non-deterministic, since currently we cannot control the random seeds in the server.
-Our client-side random seed makes sure the other vehicles have the deterministic initial positions, but the the decision of whether to turn left or right at intersections is non-deterministic.
+Our client-side random seed makes sure the other vehicles have deterministic initial positions, but the decision of whether to turn left or right at intersections is non-deterministic.

 ## Detailed Benchmark Results
 ### Autopilot